December tornado record crushed by historic onslaught of storms in U.S.

 The exceptional Dec.
 10 tornado outbreak

 The long tracks of the tornadoes that slashed across the zone from Arkansas to western Kentucky on Dec.
-10 and 11 are atypical for any time of year.
+10-11 are atypical for any time of year.
 There is simply no precedent for such enduring twisters in December.

-Two of the long-track tornadoes were spawned by a single rotating thunderstorm or supercell that crossed five states covering 300 miles.
+Two of the long-track tornadoes were spawned by a single rotating thunderstorm or supercell that crossed five states, covering 300 miles.

-The first of the two tornadoes associated with that supercell ripped through northeast Arkansas, southeast Missouri, and northwest Tennessee, becoming a rare ‘tri-state’ tornado, with a track length totaling just over 80 miles.
-The same supercell produced a second twister that was on the ground for an astonishing 166 miles, devastating Kentucky communities like Mayfield and Dawson Springs.
+The first of the two tornadoes associated with that supercell ripped through northeast Arkansas, southeast Missouri and northwest Tennessee, becoming a rare ‘tri-state’ tornado, with a track length totaling just over 80 miles.
+The same supercell produced a second twister that was on the ground for an astonishing 166 miles, devastating Kentucky communities such as Mayfield and Dawson Springs.

 Just to the south, another long-track supercell produced a tornado that trekked over 122 miles through northwest Tennessee and southwest Kentucky.